colours the coastal garden hedges

 - Conservation Status

-The plant is a hardy, fast-growing shrub that makes excellent hedging.
-It tolerates clipping well and is ideal for coastal gardens, where its glossy leaves stand up to salt spray and wind.
-The red-purple stems provide winter interest when the leaves have fallen or been clipped back.
+The plant is a hardy, fast-growing shrub.
+It makes excellent hedging.
+It tolerates clipping well.
+Ideal for coastal gardens.
+Where its glossy leaves stand up to salt spray and wind.
+The red-purple stems provide winter interest.
+When the leaves have fallen or been clipped back.
 A plant that makes a good fence.

-Twilight Griselinia is a selected form of the native broadleaf (Griselinia littoralis), which is found throughout New Zealand.
-The parent species is a common coastal and lowland tree, but this cultivar was selected for its colourful stems.
+Twilight Griselinia is a selected form of the native broadleaf.
+Which is found throughout New Zealand.
+The parent species is a common coastal and lowland tree.
+But this cultivar was selected for its colourful stems.